-As usual, there are many ways to get here by boat, and we chose maybe the most dangerous, the pump boat from Pulupandan, Negros.
-This was a very scary experience and we seriously suggest to avoid it, especially if you are prone to seasickness (which we are not), but if you’re that kind of person that enjoy adventure no matter the risk, then try it.
+This was a very scary experience and we seriously suggest avoiding it, especially if you are prone to seasickness (which we are not), but if you’re that kind of person that enjoys adventure no matter the risk, then try it.

 The JBLMF park is nice, the entrance fee is around 1$, there are a butterfly garden and the main attraction, the mangrove forest, with wooden catwalks to watch the forest from above, really worth it.
 Some more nice beaches too inside the park.

-From there you have no choice but going back up to Poblacion.
-Then another climb awaits you on the road to Jordan, the capital town of the island and the only place where to find an ATM.
-From Jordan there are ferries (this time nice and almost safe RoRo ferries) that would bring you to Iloilo in Panay island.
+From there you have no choice but to go back up to Poblacion.
+Then another climb awaits you on the road to Jordan, the capital town of the island, and the only place where to find an ATM.

 This article is just an outline about Guimaras island, you’re welcome to contribute in the comments to make it more complete.
 The most useful comments will be inserted in the article.